Our programs get things started

 Healthy FuturesBig FuturesAmachi

-The Healthy Futures initiative connects all Community-Mentoring Big Brothers and Big Sisters to resources and activities in our community that will help them enhance the health and wellness of their Little Brother or Little Sister.
-By equipping Big Brother and Big Sister volunteers with the tools they need to help their Littles succeed, we believe Littles in the program will achieve greater outcomes and mentors will experience higher satisfaction in their mentoring relationships.
+Healthy Futures connects all Community-Mentoring Big Brothers and Big Sisters to resources and activities in our community that will help them enhance the health and wellness of their Little Brother or Little Sister.
+By equipping Big Brother and Big Sister volunteers with the tools they need to help their Littles lead a healthier lifestyle, we believe Littles in the program will achieve greater outcomes and mentors will experience higher satisfaction in their mentoring relationships.

-Big Futures functions as an enhancement program for all High School aged Community-Mentoring Littles.
-The program is designed to help Little Brothers and Sisters, parents and Bigs work together to make a plan, take action and meet individualized education and career goals.
-Big Futures promotes high school graduation, career exploration and workforce readiness for teens preparing to take the next BIG step into vocational/trade school, military service, or 2 or 4-year education programs.
+Big Futures functions as an enhancement tool for all High School aged Community-Mentoring Littles.
+The program is designed to help Little Brothers and Sisters, parents and Bigs work together to make a plan to meet individualized education and career goals.
+Big Futures promotes high school graduation, career exploration and workforce readiness for teens preparing to take the next BIG step into education, employment or enlistment.
 Click to learn more about this innovative program.

-The Amachi program functions as a Community-Mentoring program, whereas the volunteer meets with one child in the community at least 2 times a month for 2-4 hours each time, but this program serves only a specific population of children – children of the incarcerated.
+The Amachi initiative functions under the Community-Mentoring program, whereas the volunteer meets with one child in the community at least 2 times a month for 2-4 hours each time, but this initiative focuses only a specific population of children – children of the incarcerated.
 Big Brothers Big Sisters seeks to serve with intentionality the children who need us most, and with that in mind, targeted the estimated 15,000 children in San Diego County who have a parent incarcerated.
-Click to learn more about this unique program.
+Click to learn more about this unique initiative.

-Bigs and Littles in the Site-Based Programs enjoy activities on site at the school or community center, such as playing on the playground, playing board games, making crafts, or just spending time talking together.
+Bigs and Littles in the Site-Based Program enjoy activities on site at the school, such as playing on the playground, playing board games, making crafts, or just spending time talking together.
 Sessions include one-on-one activities that facilitate character building and relationship development, as well as having fun.
 A Big Brothers Big Sisters staff member is on location for all program sessions to facilitate and support the matches.

-Operation Bigs and High School Bigs meet with their Littles on the same day each week for one hour, during the school year.
+Operation Bigs volunteers meet with their Littles on the same day each week for one hour, during the school year.